 Hare-Today.
 I have seen cats have reactions to a protein that they're not allergic to, simply because that protein

 ate something they were allergic to.

 If you feed ground raw you will need to be careful about the supplements you add to make sure your cat is not

-mixed supplements read all labels very carefully – there are some that contain grains or fish – common allergens.
+mixes read all labels very carefully – there are some that contain grains or fish – common allergens.
+But again,

 |Raw Feeding for Cats – An Overview:

 By: Brooke Lowry, Mom to the Dynacats

 Should all cats eat a raw diet?
 More importantly – should yours?
 In my opinion, the answer to both of these

 questions is a resounding yes!
 And the good news is that under the raw diet umbrella, there are a few different

 options to choose from, which can be boiled down to three main options: Frankenprey (prey model), whole prey,